DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 .. note::

-    The key word tap must exist as qemu-kvm now only supports vhost with a tap beckend, so here we cheat qemu-kvm by an existing fd.
+    The key word tap must exist as qemu-kvm now only supports vhost with a tap backend, so here we cheat qemu-kvm by an existing fd.

 Compatibility Configure Option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~